 "Scottish," Roberta said.
 "Recalling my days living with me big Sister Highland Bliss and her relations when they drowned out the pain of all my family problems, and other problems.
-But I'n not the same now.
-And neither is...my older sister," she said, gazing at the bottle in the light, moving it around.
+But I'm not the same now.
+And neither is...my older sister," she continued, gazing at the bottle in the light, moving it around.

 "The guys at the repair shop said that there are three things that never change," Terri replied.
 "A hundred above weather sweating you dry in July.
 Forty below freezing your ass off in January.
-And the golden flavor of Highland Bliss tastes as rich on the first sip as the last gulp."
+And the golden flavor of Highland Bliss that tastes as rich on the first sip as the last gulp."

-"Yeay, Golden flavor," Roberta seeing something speak to her from the bottle and the sunlight hitting it.
+"Yeah, golden flavor," Roberta said seeing something speak to her from the bottle and the sunlight hitting it.
 "But not pale yellow color that..."
 Roberta's hand accidently untied the ribbon over the lid of the bottle, then noticed that the lid had been opened.
 And with hands that were both bloody and smelled of..."Antifreeze" she said, trying to pick up the pieces.

 "Which kills dogs and cats if they swallow it," Terri said.
-"There's not one drop of it on MY repair floor.
+"There's not one drop of it on MY repair floor at the garage.
 Not after that accident years ago with Snuffy."

-"Who was cured by Doc Henry with a swig of whisky?"
-Roberta surmised.
-"That inactivates the toxin in antifreeze by competing with the enzyme that catalyses its final and fatal chemical conversion."
+"Snuffy.
+The dog who accidently licked up anti-freeze.
+Who was cured by Doc Henry with a swig of whiskey, his OWN whiskey," Roberta surmised.
+"That inactivates the kidney killing toxin in antifreeze by competing with the enzyme that catalyses its final and fatal chemical conversion."